 No - the initial consultation is free and often useful in its own right.
 We use that conversation to assess your situation and personal circumstances, explain whether a claim is available, and outline your options and the possible next steps.

-In many cases, we can even give you an early indication over the phone about whether your situation is likely to warrant a full claim, what the next steps would involve, and whether it makes sense to proceed at all.
+In many cases, we can give you a sense over the phone of how the scheme applies to your situation, what the next steps would involve, and whether it makes sense to proceed.

 The first conversation is about clarity and direction, not obligation.